In Home Euthanasia

 Challenges of caring for a sick or compromised pet

 It is also essential to consider the well-being of the caretaker and other family members.
 The human and animal relationship must be beneficial for both parties.
 Caretakers often must endure vocalizing at night, incontinence, paralysis, and other problems.
-It is not selfish or unethical to consider the burden caretakers must bear when contemplating euthanasia of a pet or continued palliation.
+It is not selfish or unethical to consider the burden caretakers must bear when contemplating the in-home pet euthanasia or continued palliation.
+Dr. Bennett will gladly assess or you and guide you in the right direction

-The practicality of moving forward medically Vs. euthanasia.
+The practicality of moving forward medically Vs. in-home pet euthanasia

-Pet caretakers should not feel guilty about having to make a tough decision based on expense.
+Pet caretakers should not feel guilty about making a tough decision based on expense.

 Emotional readiness:

-It is also essential to consider the willingness of family members to euthanize.
+It is also essential to consider the willingness of family members to experience a in-home euthanasia.
 Palliative measures and hospice care may be an option to allow time for family members to become ready.
 Grief counselors are available for family members who have difficulty coming to grips with a pet's passing.

-These are all factors in deciding to euthanize a pet.
+These are all factors in choosing in-home pet euthanasia.
 Dr. Bennett's Veterinary House Calls is here to help you through the process.

-There are three stages of at home euthanasia: sedation, euthanasia, and care of remains.
+There are four stages of in-home euthanasia: paperwork, sedation, euthanasia, and care of remains.

 Sedation: Dr. Bennett will administer a sedative to the pet, leading to a comfortable sleep within 1-7 minutes.
 After receiving the sedative, pets feel euphoric and at ease as they gently fall asleep.
 Once asleep, the pet will not feel any pain or anxiety before or during the euthanasia.

-Care of remains: After the euthanasia is complete, Dr. Bennett offers to leave the family/caretaker alone with their pet for up to 15 minutes so they can continue to say goodbye and grieve.
+Care of remains: After the in-home euthanasia is complete, Dr. Bennett offers to leave the family/caretaker alone with their pet for up to 15 minutes so they can continue to say goodbye and grieve.
 Dr. Bennett also offers to take the remains at once if preferred.
-Dr. Bennett and his assistant will take the remains and provide private cremation with ashes returned, or communal cremation with no ashes returned.
-Caretakers also have the option of caring for the remains.
 Family members may be present or not for any part of the euthanasia process.

 1) Family members should decide if they want to be present during the euthanasia process before the doctor's arrival; however, Dr. Bennett can also help with this decision.
 Many family members prefer to only be present during the sedation but not the euthanasia.
 If a family member or caretaker chooses, they do not have to be present for any part of the process.